 Let’s add some clarifying information to links via tooltips and the

 title attribute.
-In index.html, you can find a few links inside the text of the first question.
+In index.html, you can find three links within the text of the first question that read “running,” “swimming,” and “biking.”
 Add a

-title attribute to these links to describe them.
+title attribute to each of these links to describe them.